CYMI, the show to binge on right now is Ted Lasso.

 Through the double pandemics of disease and racism, teachers consistently teach students to weigh the differences between right and wrong.
 Using guided questions, as role models, and in the discussion of values, teachers teach doing the right thing is never the wrong thing.

-For more strategies, review 5 Ways to Teach Students About Doing What’s Right from Learners Edge.
+For more strategies, review 5 Ways to Teach Students About Doing What’s Right from Teaching Channel.

 Educators, you have what it takes!
 Should you ever lose your way or feel unsure, we encourage you to remember these three lessons: